kidanger/Drystal/doc/api.rst

 .. lua:function:: get_gravity() -> float, float

-   Returns gravity of the world.
+   Returns the gravity of the world.

 .. lua:function:: set_gravity(x, y)

-   Sets gravity of the world.
+   Sets the gravity of the world.

 .. lua:function:: on_collision(on_begin, on_end, on_presolve, on_postsolve)